 Testing provides a basis of comparative performance results under controlled lab conditions.
 This does not mean that the test will accurately represent the mold performance of building materials in actual end use.
-Unsuitable project conditions during storage, installation and after completion can introduce moisture to building materials and cause mold.

-Testing Methods

-All USG products and systems undergo exhaustive testing to ensure that they meet exacting standards.
-USG's products are Classified as to fire resistance and fire-hazard properties.
+Unsuitable project conditions during storage, installation and after completion can introduce moisture to building materials and cause mold. introduce modelie to bunding materials and educe moral Testing Methods All CGC products and systems undergo exhaustive testing to ensure that they meet exacting standards.
+CGC's products are Classified as to fire resistance and fire-hazard properties.
 As part of this protocol, Underwriters Laboratories (UL) periodically audits production of these materials to ensure compliance with necessary properties.
 UL is an independent, not-for-profit product safety testing and certification organization that has tested products for public safety for over a century.
 Products are manufactured and tested in accordance with ASTM standards.
 ASTM International is one of the largest voluntary standards development organizations in the world, and is a trusted source for technical standards for materials, products, systems, and services.
 Measuring the performance of building systems exposed to moisture is difficult.
 Existing tests examine products under artificially created, static conditions.
 Building systems experience dynamic conditions where steady-state conditions are rarely achieved.
 Currently, there are no standardized tests for reliably determining how various building materials may resist moisture damage or mold growth over time.
 In the absence of specific tests for the broad category of construction products, the industry uses ASTM C473 and D3273.
 ASTM C473 measures water absorption of panels as a percentage of weight.
-ASTM D3273 measures resistance to mold growth.
+ASTM D3273 measures resistance to mold growth on the surface of interior coatings rather than building materials.
 These test results do not represent definitive installed performance in specific project conditions.

-USG is actively working with academic and industry testing leaders to develop a new test method that more closely approximates real-life conditions.

-Moisture/Mold

-The best way to minimize damage from moisture and mold is to minimize or eliminate exposure to water before, during and after construction.
+CGC is actively working with academic and industry testing leaders to develop a new test method that more closely approximates real-life conditions.
+Moisture/Mold The best way to minimize damage from moisture and mold is to minimize or eliminate exposure to water before, during and after construction.
 In all cases where moisture intrusion occurs, eliminate all sources of moisture immediately.
 The use of products that are specially engineered to resist water and moisture can also help reduce moisture intrusion.
-Durock cement board and Durock underlayment both provide a strong, water-durable base that will not swell, soften, decay, delaminate or disintegrate in water.
-FIBEROCK interior panels, tile backerboard and underlayment are waterresistant through the core for use in intermittently wet areas.
-SHEETROCK gypsum sheathing is water-resistant, with a water-repellent paper on both sides and long edges.
-SHEETROCK exterior ceiling board is weather- and sag-resistant, with a treated water-repellent paper.
-Sheetrock Mold Tough gypsum panels have a moisture- and mold-resistant gypsum core encased in moisture- and mold-resistant, 100% recycled face and back papers.
-Sheetrock Mold Tough gypsum liner panels have water-resistant facings, moisture- and mold-resistant paper and a water-resistant core.
+DUROCK Cement Board and DUROCK Underlayment both provide a strong, water-durable base that will not swell, soften, decay, delaminate or disintegrate in water.
+FIBEROCK AQUA-TOUGH Interior Panels and Underlayment are water-resistant through the core for use in intermittently wet areas.
+SHEETROCK Gypsum Sheathing Panels are water resistant, with a water-repellent paper on both sides and long edges.
+SHEETROCK Exterior Ceiling Board is weather and sag resistant, with a chemically treated water-repellent paper.
+HUMITEK Gypsum Panels have a moisture- and mold-resistant gypsum core encased in moisture-resistant, 100% recycled face and back papers.
+SHEETROCK Enhanced Gypsum Liner Panels have water-resistant facings, mold-resistant paper and a water-resistant core.